ChronoSheets/ChronoSheets-Python-Client/docs/ProjectsApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.ProjectsApi()
-request = ChronoSheetsAPI.CSInsertProjectRequest() # CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+request = ChronoSheetsAPI.CSInsertProjectRequest() # CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create.
+Make sure to specify a correct Client Id - this will be used to attach the new project under that client. x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try: